Morning after pill

 If the pills are missed in the second week of a pack (pills 8-14), the contraceptive effect has built up and there is no need for emergency contraception (as long as the pills in the first seven days of the pack were taken correctly).
 Then finish the packet and have the usual pill-free interval.

 If the pills are missed in the third week of a pack (pills 15-21), you are protected, but start the next pack of pills straight away without the pill free break.
 If taking a packet with dummy/placebo pills, throw these away and start the new pack.
 You are ONLY protected if you start the next pack without a pill free break, emergency contraception is not required.

 If more than seven pills are missed, the effect of the pills may have worn off.
 If you have had intercourse you will be at risk of pregnancy.
 If it is too late for emergency contraception you will need to see your doctor to test for pregnancy before re-starting the pill on the first day of your period.

 Qlaira is a pill with 26 active tablets and just two inactive tablets.
-As there aren't 21 pills, the rules are different, please read and follow the manufacturer's missed pill advice.
+As there aren't 21 pills, the rules are different, please read and follow the manufacturer's missed pill advice in the patient information leaflet.
 Zoely has 24 active tablets, and 4 inactive tablets.
-Again special rules apply as per the manufacturer's instruction leaflet.
+Again special rules apply as per the manufacturer's patient leaflet.

 Mini Pill (progesterone only pill)